Francisco Luís Gomes: Political views

 Gomes was a Romanticist who cherished the concept of liberty.
 He was a devout Roman Catholic who judged the world according to the ethical standards of his faith, tracing his philosophy of equality to Jesus Christ.
 Gomes took great pride in his Indian ancestry and advocated the right of Swaraj or self-governance for Indians.
 On the Indian Rebellion of 1857, he famously stated in Os Brâmanes:

 Gomes was a staunch Indian nationalist, and contrarily to his Hindu counterparts within Goa and the Indian mainland, based his nationalism within the framework of his Christian religious beliefs and his faith in the superiority of Western culture.
 He believed the main instruments of civilisation to be two, namely Christianity and education.
 He was appalled by the perceived "social evils" he found to be prevalent in Hindu society, and saw European civilisation as a panacea for them.
 While Gomes bemoaned the loss of India's ancient cultural heritage, he believed that the only chance left for the Indian people to have a civilisation of their own laid on colonial rule.
 At the same time, however, he decried attempts by the Western colonial powers to use their dominant status for the purpose of exploiting, rather than guiding and educating their subjects.
 Gomes further believed that the European colonial powers should eventually leave and entrust the governance of India to its people, once the period of "tutelage" was over.

 Gomes envisioned the building of an invincible nation with both Christian and liberal values of an "enlightened" Europe.
 He believed that the cause of India's subjugation by European colonial powers laid on India being ridden with rivalries of different dynasties, caste hatred and religious antagonisms.
 He further believed that with only one religion, only one dynasty, only one caste, India would have been invincible.
-To this end, he suggested that the British emulate in India the Portuguese example of Christianising Goa in the 16th century, with the exception of resorting to force.
+Gomes wrote regarding Portuguese rule in India that "Portugal converted a portion of India to the Catholic religion with the arms of her soldiers, with the blood of her martyrs, with the miracles of her saints, and with the fires of her Inquisition.
+Those who were vanquished in this struggle became Christians and Portuguese."